21 Chester Place

 When the Grafe’s moved in to the house in the mid-1930’s, they had three young girls (Helen, Louise and Paula); with the eldest daughter Helen, around 8 years of age.
 The family lived there exclusively for at least eight or nine years until the family purchased the Ferndale Ranch (in Santa Paula, California), as their main homestead in 1944, and from then on, the girls no longer lived at the house on a day to day basis (only when the parents would drive them in to the city on special occasions).
 The Grafe’s rented 21 Chester Place for so long though, that some of their grandchildren got to enjoy the house for a short time as well; in what became the last years of the houses existence.

-In conclusion it could be fitting that even though the house is gone the spot where it once stood to this day is still filled with joy, laughter, and love, as families and friends cheer on and support one another at the track and field at Frank D. Lanterman High School.
-And although the house did not get to live on and bring joy to new families in the future, its one time existence surprisingly seems to continue to live on within all of us still (even after all of this time).
+In conclusion though it could be fitting that even though the house is gone, the spot where it once stood is still filled with joy, laughter, and love, as families and friends cheer on and support one another at the track and field at Frank D. Lanterman High School.
+And although the house did not get to live on and bring joy to new families in the future, its one time existence surprisingly continues to live on within all of us still (even after all of this time).

 Continue to ‘Photo Gallery